thiagopaxa/paxaslider/README.md

   });
 ```

-As you can see, you can add labels just like the click-ables bullets. but there's a tiny change in the html.
+As you can see, you can add tabs as labels just like the click-ables bullets. but there's a tiny change in the html.

 below is the code of what your HTML markup would look like: